Last Updated on January 18, 2025 by Christine Kaaloa

 I take a unlocked iPhone or GSM travel phone, camera, SD memory cards, day pack backpack and of course, backup batteries and charging cables.
 See my film/blogging gear here.

-- Country plug adapters
+- International plug adapters

 - Extra memory cards and spare batteries